 European Union Overview

-Comprised of 28 Member States with a total population of over 507 million and a GDP of over $20 trillion in 2014, the EU is the world’s largest single common market, foreign investor and trader.
+Comprised of 28 Member States with a total population of over 509 million and a GDP of over $21.7 trillion in 2016, the EU is the world’s second single common market, foreign investor and trader.
 The EU is also incredibly diverse, holding within its borders both large and small national economies as well as advanced and emerging markets.
 The EU offers Canadian companies a means to diversify their international activities and can act as a stepping stone to markets in Asia, Africa and the Middle East.

 Nineteen EU member states have adopted the Euro the EU’s common currency and more countries may join in the coming years.
 As one of the world’s major currencies, the euro provides stability for Canadian investors, reduces transaction costs and allows for more transparent pricing.